SkylineCommunications/dataminer-docs/release-notes/IDP/IDP_1.1.7.md

 #### IDP app: Inventory tab enhancements \[ID_25638\]

-In the *Inventory* tab of the IDP app, you can now delete an element from the *Discovered Ele­ments* table by selecting the element and clicking the *Delete* button above the table.
+In the *Inventory* tab of the IDP app, you can now delete an element from the *Discovered Elements* table by selecting the element and clicking the *Delete* button above the table.

 In addition, the filter options for the *Discovered Elements* table have been changed, so that it can now show either only managed elements or all elements.